-For Canadian and the U.S market please be aware that age, postal code, gender and Look-a-Likes targeting in not available due to the Special Ad Category.
+For the Canadian and the U.S market please be aware that age, postal code, gender and Look-a-Likes targeting is not available due to the Special Ad Category.

 For ads in certain special categories, the following audience options are different or unavailable:

 - Locations: You can target your ads to people by geographic location (such as country, region, state, province, city or congressional district), but not by postal code.
 Specific locations you select will include a 15-mile radius around that targeted city, address or pin-drop.
 For example, if you want to reach people in the city of Manchester, your audience will also include people within a 15-mile radius of Manchester’s city centre.